jordanliu/birds/README.md

 flutter run
 ```

+App is now running, start editing!

 ## Add New Birds

 Currently birds are stored in an array in lib/birds.dart, simply add a new item to the array and the corresponding thumbnail of the bird in the assets/ folder.
-The preferred image of a thumbnail is a high quality transparent bird with a subtle shadow.
+The preferred image of a thumbnail is a transparent bird with a subtle shadow.